Lebo2025/kubernetes-poc/README.md

 This POC demonstrates cloud-agnostic Kubernetes deployments using Helm charts and ArgoCD, deploying the same application to both AWS EKS and Azure AKS.

+## Overview

+This project showcases how Kubernetes enables true multi-cloud deployments by:
+- Using a single Helm chart that deploys to multiple cloud providers
+- Leveraging cloud-specific configurations through values files
+- Implementing GitOps practices with ArgoCD for automated deployments
+- Maintaining consistency while optimizing for each cloud platform

 ## Architecture

 - **Single Helm Chart**: `helm-charts/app1/` contains the base application template